sigurdarson/slimicons/README.md

 ## Alternatively

-another way to use the icons is to navigate to [slimicons.com](https://slimicons.com) and copy the desired icon into your preferred design tool or directly to your HTML code.
+Another way to use the icons is to navigate to [slimicons.com](https://slimicons.com) and copy the desired icon into your preferred design tool or directly to your HTML code.

 ```html
 <svg